 The client can send “R” and “W” commands.
 The server responds with “A” (and the data echo’d) or “X” (with nothing else).
 The server contains a database that will store values that are written to it (when a client uses the “W” command) and will send back requested values (when a client uses the “R” command).
 The server keeps track of a separate 256 register set for each device ID.
 For example, the register with address 0x0F for a device with ID 0x1234 is not the same as register with address 0x0F for a device with ID 0xABCD.

-The open version of the protocol runs on port 27708 and the secure TLS version runs on port 40508
+The open version of the protocol runs on port 27708 and the secure TLS version runs on port 40508.
+We will be using the open version of the protocol in this class.

 Some examples: